claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 # IANA Considerations

-This document has no IANA actions.
+This document has no actions for IANA.

 --- back

 # Acknowledgments
 {:numbered="false"}

-TODO acknowledge.
+Thanks to:

+* Lana Ramjit and Thomas Ristenpart for their insipiring work on this area, and guidance for this draft.